Andrew-S-Rosen/mof-adsorbate-initializer/docs/monatomics.rst

 |Cu-BTC|

-The metal (Cu) sites here are shown in orange.
+The metal (Cu) sites here are shown in blue.
 There are multiple Cu sites per unit cell, and each Cu site is in a paddlewheel-like structure.
 For this example, we will consider the initialization of an O atom adsorbate to a single coordinatively unsaturated Cu site.

 .. |Cu-BTC| image:: _static/cubtc1.png
    :align: middle